HelenevB/Project-2-SEI66-musicapprevised/readme.md

 ### **Wins & Challenges**
 ---

 For me, the most significant wins were being able to work with another person as we were able to bounce ideas off each other, talk through challenges and experience working further with Git and GitHub.
-In terms of development, I got confidence from being able to work through functionalities that we’d not covered in class, such as image upload and change of password.
+In terms of development, I got confidence from working through building functionalities we’d not covered in class, such as image upload and change of password.
 When I got these to work, I had that “fist-pump” moment along with that  “I CAN DO THIS” feeling, which I was buzzing from.

 My biggest challenge was getting to grips with the relationship between the user and the artist.
 Having only been introduced to data associations with Mongoose the week before the project started, building an application with two-different user types took a lot of work.
 At the start of the project, I didn’t fully understand how the two models (artist and user) would interact with each other.
 It felt like, throughout the week, there was a lot of trial and error.
 Having said this, it has felt rewarding to come back to the project to be able to find “a fix” for the significant bug that had caused our deployment issues.
 <br>